Efficient methanol production on the dark side of a prestellar core: Integrated intensity maps

 The integrated intensity maps of the ortho-$\dammo$, $\meth$ and SO lines at 85.9, 96.7 and 99.3\,GHz, respectively, are shown in Figures~\ref{figure:line_maps}a, b and c.
+The methanol map is also shown in panel c as contours superposed on the SO map.
 The fourth map, shown in panel d of this figure, is the $\htwo$ column density map derived from 8\,$\mum$ extinction.
 For this we have used the 8\,$\mum$ surface brightness map measured by the InfraRed Array Camera (IRAC) of the Spitzer Space Telescope, smoothed to a $4\arcsec$ resolution (the original resolution is $\sim 2\arcsec$).
 The method used for deriving the $N(\htwo)$ map is described in Appendix~\ref{sec:column}.
-The 3\,mm continuum is weak, and the map from the present ALMA observations misses extented emission.
-Consequently, only the emission peak in the center of the core is detected by ALMA.
+The 3\,mm continuum emission is weak with a peak intensity of $\sim0.3$\,mJy/beam, that is, 5 times the rms noise of the map.
+The continuum sensitivity of the present ALMA observations was not sufficient for detecting extended emission around this peak.
 The 3\,mm continuum map using only the ACA data is shown in Figure~\ref{figure:line_maps}d, as a contour plot superposed on the $N(\htwo)$ image.

 The $\dammo$ map resembles the $\htwo$ column density map shown in Figure~\ref{figure:line_maps}d, and the far-infrared dust emission maps of the core, e.g., the 850\,$\mu{\rm m}$ SCUBA-2 map shown in Figure~\ref{figure:taumidfar}.
-The $\meth$ and SO distributions closely resemble each other, and they are almost complementary to the $\dammo$ distribution; methanol and sulphur monoxide follow the edges of the elongated core but are stronger on the left, concave side of the core (the eastern side in the sky) than elsewhere.
+The $\meth$ and SO distributions closely resemble each other (see Figure~\ref{figure:line_maps}c), and they are almost complementary to the $\dammo$ distribution; methanol and sulphur monoxide follow the edges of the elongated core but are stronger on the left, concave side of the core (the eastern side in the sky) than elsewhere.